How Much Is Electricity?: What You Get For a Penny

 Let’s say the average rate for a kilowatt-hour (kWh) of electricity is 10 cents.
 Put another way, if you use 1,000 watts of electricity for 60 minutes, that would cost a dime; and 100 watts of electricity would cost you just a single penny.
 That is enough to power a 9-watt LED light bulb, the equivalent of a 60-watt incandescent bulb, for 11 hours, all for only a penny.
 Where else can you get that kind of value?

 How many eggs will a penny buy?
 How much milk, bread, coffee or medicine?
-How far would you get with a penny of gas with the high prices we are seeing now?
+How far would you get with a penny of gas?

 And what about your smartphone?
 Using an average 10 cents per kWh, you can fully charge your iPhone more than 18 times for a penny.
 That means you can charge it once every day of the year for about 20 cents total.